ismrm-iberian/ismrm-iberian.github.io/_posts/2023-10-21-ISMRM_Meeting2023_Recap.md

 📅 **Day 1**

-We started the first day of the **ISMRM Iberian Chapter Annual Meeting 2023 in Valladolid** with an opening ceremony given by **Dr. Rita Nunes**, the Chair of the ISMRM Iberian Chapter, **Dr. Carlos Alberola-López**, Chair of the Scientific Committee, and **Dr. Antonio Largo**, the President of the University of Valladolid.
+We started the first day of the **ISMRM Iberian Chapter Annual Meeting 2023 in Valladolid** with an opening ceremony given by **Prof. Rita Nunes**, the Chair of the ISMRM Iberian Chapter, **Prof. Carlos Alberola-López**, Chair of the Scientific Committee, and **Dr. Antonio Largo**, the President of the University of Valladolid.

 The first inspiring plenary session of the meeting was given by **Dr. Jorge Cardoso** (King’s College in London), entitled "Safe & Robust AI in a highly heterogenous data environment".
 A clinical oral session followed before the lunch break.

 After the lunch break, we had a standard poster session, including a poster teaser session.
-After a short coffee break, a round table took place, moderated by **Dr. Carlos Alberola-López** and with the presence of **Dr. Borja Ibáñez** (CNIC), **Dr. David Filgueiras** (CNIC) and **Dr. Javier Sánchez-González** (Philips Healthcare), on the topic of "CNIC: a model of public-private collaboration in research".
+After a short coffee break, a round table took place, moderated by **Prof. Carlos Alberola-López** and with the presence of **Dr. Borja Ibáñez** (CNIC), **Dr. David Filgueiras** (CNIC) and **Dr. Javier Sánchez-González** (Philips Healthcare), on the topic of "CNIC: a model of public-private collaboration in research".

 At the end of the day, there was a networking event in the streets of Valladolid, where researchers could attend a guided tour of the city, followed by a gala dinner.